 - Resilience against server problems is not supported internally.

 NiFi is free and open-source, licensed under the Apache License 2.0.

 This blog talks about the best tools available at your disposal today.
 It gives a brief insight into the features, pricing, specific use cases, and drawbacks of each tool to help you make an educated decision.
 Looking for a reliable fully automated ELT tool, then Hevo Data is the right choice for you!

 You can also read how Hevo’s Inflight Transformation allows data teams to perform lightweight data transformation inflight.

-Hevo being a No-code ELT Pipeline will leverage the power & speed of cloud to quickly integrate data from all your sources, Load it to a destination of your choice and Transform it into an analysis Ready form.
-Hevo comes with Automatic Schema Management, Real-Time Monitoring & Alerts, Custom Query builder, etc. that promise that all your ELT needs are met.
+Hevo being a No-code ELT Pipeline will leverage the power & speed of the cloud to quickly integrate data from all your sources, Load it to a destination of your choice and Transform it into an analysis Ready form.
+Hevo comes with Automatic Schema Management, Real-Time Monitoring & Alerts, Custom Query Builder, etc. that promise that all your ELT needs are met.

 Want to take Hevo for a spin?
-Sign up for a free 14-day Free Trial and experience the feature-rich Hevo suite first hand.
+Sign up for a free 14-day Free Trial and experience the feature-rich Hevo suite firsthand.